 What to expect:

-• Sirente Velino Park is an incredible habitat for flora and boasts an extensive network of balsamic paths, dedicated itineraries for immersing yourself in the vivid nature of the area amidst brilliant colors and, above all, intense and therapeutic scents.
-The main blooms are daffodils, orchids and peonies (spring), thyme, lavender, gentian and apennine star (summer) and saffron (autumn).
+• Sirente Velino Park boasts an extensive network of “balsamic trails” – specific itineraries designed to immerse visitors in the vivid natural landscape.
+The main blooms are daffodils, orchids and peonies(spring), thyme, lavender, gentian and Apennine star (summer) and saffron (autumn).

-• The best areas of the Park for following the balsamic path and blooming are the Rocche Highlands, Piani di Pezza, Sirente Meadows, Aterno Valley and Arano Valley.
+• The best areas of the Park for following the aromatic path and blooming are the Rocche Highlands, Piani di Pezza, Sirente Meadows, Aterno Valley and Arano Valley.
 If you're interested in forest bathing then visit the Sirente beech wood.

-Here, in this corner of northern Lazio, the volcanic land has shaped evocative landscapes characterized by a truly unique heritage of natural thermal waters, already widely known and loved in ancient times by the Etruscans and Romans.
-History and human intervention have done the rest, giving us today a perfectly preserved historic centre rich in attractions to visit and admire.
+In this corner of northern Lazio, the volcanic land has shaped evocative landscapes characterised by a truly unique heritage of natural thermal waters, already widely known and loved in ancient times by the Etruscans and Romans.

 What to expect:

-• Just outside the centre of Viterbo, less than 5 km west, you can find the natural thermal springs Bullicame and Piscine Carletti, both free to access and open everyday (including evenings).
+• Just outside the centre of Viterbo, less than 5 km west, you can find the natural thermal springs Bullicame and Piscine Carletti, both free to access and open every day (including evenings).
 To best benefit from the effects of the thermal waters and the contrasting temperatures with the environment, we recommend visiting in autumn and winter.

 • In Viterbo's historic centre visit the majestic Popes Palace, adjacent to the San Lorenzo Cathedral, and the charming medieval district San Pellegrino where to see narrow alleys, small squares and fascinating historic buildings.

-• Visit other wonders of Tuscia easy to reach from Viterbo, such as the Popes Castle in Montefiascone on Lake Bolsena and the stunning Villa Lante in Bagnaia, or immerse yourself in an intense forest bathing experience at the Monte Venere beech forest on Lake Vico.
+• Visit the Popes Castle in Montefiascone on Lake Bolsena, Villa Lante in Bagnaia, or try a forest bathing experience at the Monte Venere beech forest on Lake Vico.

-At the foot of the Sibillini Mountains lies the charming medieval village of Sarnano, a true gem for well-being nestled in the lush greenery of southern Marche and a popular destination for travelers seeking relaxation and outdoor adventures, especially in summer.
+At the foot of the Sibillini Mountains lies the charming medieval village of Sarnano, a true gem for well-being nestled in the lush greenery of southern Marche and a popular destination for travellers seeking relaxation and outdoor adventures, especially in summer.

-Sarnano offers numerous regenerative activities for body and mind, from hiking - with forest bathing trails and balsamic itineraries - to the thermal wellness of the San Giacomo springs, hailed by local poet Enrico Ricciardi as one of the most beneficial ones in Italy.
+Sarnano offers numerous regenerative activities for body and mind, from hiking - with forest bathing trails and aromatic itineraries - to the thermal wellness of the San Giacomo springs, hailed by local poet Enrico Ricciardi as one of the most beneficial ones in Italy.

 What to expect: